ionutcoja/Applied-ML-Project-Group3/README.md

 pip install -r requirements.txt
 ```

-### 2. Run the Main File
+### 2. Run the File for Training the Model

-Before starting the API, you must first run the main script to ensure everything is properly initialized.
+Before starting the API, you must first run the script that preprocesses the features, trains the model, and saves the trained model's parameters into a joblib file.
 Let it finish before proceeding.

 ```
-python3 main.py
+python3 train_model.py
 ```
 ### 3. Start the API

-In a separate terminal, run:
+Afterward, in a separate terminal, run:

 ```
 uvicorn api_main:app --reload